vpayno/exercism-workspace/go/darts/darts-doc.md

 import "darts"
 ```

-Package darts is used to calculate the score in a game of darts\.
+Package darts is used to calculate the score in a game of darts.

 ## Index